 For instance Avorion.
 I imagine myself being a space pirate who is chaotically good, killing pirates and aliens, but if one of the other factions pisses me off for trying to be a trader without a trade license (no, other random faction, that is NOT the same as smuggling!), I just as easily kill them (and of course take all their loot).
 Or Mist Survival, where I try to create a really well set-up base with all necessities for survival, and I imagine myself being the lone survivor in a world full of zombies, trying to live a happy and comfortable life till I die.
 Even Fallout 67, where you can not only build a great looking base but also play guitar and have a coke along the way.

 (One of the cabins in the woods of Mist Survival.
-Don’t you want to go camping now?)
+Who wants to go camping now?)

 But I always get bored of these games.
 I start playing them really vigorously, and then get bored after a while (might be hours, might be weeks).
 I love the genre, I love the gameplay, it’s missing something.

-Well, this week, I’ve finally figured out what was missing.
-They were not Guildwars 2.
-I’ve started playing again this week, and god, I didn’t realize how much I’ve missed this game.
-ArenaNet did a great job creating a immersive world where there’s always something new and fun to do and to explore.
+Finally, I figured out what was missing.
+They were not Guild Wars 2.
+I’ve started playing again, and god, I didn’t realize how much I’ve missed this game.
+ArenaNet did a great job creating an immersive world where there’s always something new and fun to do and explore.
 It’s a game that will appeal to a lot of different players.
 Do you like hard-core PVP?
 You can do that.
 Do you enjoy puzzle games?
-Try to solve the jumping puzzles (I can guarantee you will get frustrated, but it’s very rewarding in the end) or give Fractals a try.
-Do you want to roam the world on your own and explore the vast regions of Tyria?
-Go ahead!
-There will be plenty of other players almost every map you go, because not only are there different elements of the game to complete on each map, they’ve also found a way to make lower-level maps still interesting for higher level characters.
+Try to solve the jumping puzzles or give Fractals a try.
+Roam the world on your own and explore the vast regions of Tyria.
+There will be plenty of other players on almost every map, because not only are there different elements of the game to complete on each map, but they’ve also found a way to make lower-level maps still interesting for higher-level characters.
 Oh, and it’s really easy to get max-level.

-The fun is in exploring and doing quests.
+The fun part is the exploring and doing quests.
 Or fashion wars (yes, that’s a thing ;-).
-Whether you want to look totally badass with flames coming out of your ass, of really cute fairy-like with butterfly wings and a pink unicorn-bow, it’s all possible.
+Whether you want to look totally badass with flames coming out of your ass, or fairy-like with butterfly wings and a pink unicorn-bow, it’s all possible.

-(Ofcourse, your boobs are on fire, makes perfect sense)
+(Of course, your boobs are on fire.
+That makes perfect sense.)

 Also, the player base in general is really friendly and helpful and social events happen all the time.
 Try killing a massive dragon with over 80 people, and see people lighting fireworks, playing songs, sitting in 8-bit-style chairs and dancing while waiting for the boss to spawn.
 It’s fun.
 Great fun.

 Anyway.
-I’m glad I’ve found my way back to Guildwars 2 again, and I’d love to write some more about survival/rpg/scifi games in the future as well.
-Great to be a part of the Girl Gamer Community 😉
+I’m glad I’ve found my way back to Guild Wars 2 again, and I’d love to write some more about survival/rpg/scifi games in the future as well.
+Great to be a part of the Girl Gamer Community.
+Do you have a fun story about your experience with Guild Wars 2, let us know on Facebook, Twitter, or Instagram!

 1 comment